 Believers should associate with a pastor who will stimulate spiritual growth via teaching and preaching the Word.
 At the same time, associate with a pastor who will stimulate spiritual growth via shepherding your heart through the good times and the bad.

 Your selection of a pastor(s) will make a huge difference in your growth over future decades!
 Hebrews 5:14 speaks about how learning the precepts of God develop spiritual maturity:

 But solid food is for the mature, who because of practice have their senses trained to discern good and evil.

-Biblical laxity leads to spiritual naïveté.
-The ability to “test the spirits” (1John 4:1) implies that one possesses theological acumen.
-Proverbs 1:22 states, “How long, O naive ones, will you love being simple-minded?”
-States Proverbs 14:15 and Ephesians 5:17: The naive believes everything, but the sensible man considers his steps.
+Biblical laxity leads to spiritual naiveté.
+The ability to test the spirits (See again point V: 1 John 4:1) implies that we are to possess theological acumen.
+Proverbs 1:22 states, How long, O naive ones, will you love being simple-minded?

+States Proverbs 14:15: The naive believes everything, but the sensible man considers his steps.

-So then do not be foolish, but understand what the will of the Lord is.
+Ephesians 5:17 adds some judicious advice: So then do not be foolish, but understand what the will of the Lord is.

 Be discerning!
 Ask judiciously, “Does the pastor I’m following really shepherd me?
 Does he possess a genuine love for people as well as the skill and commitment to teach the Bible?”
 Those questions are emblematic of the kind of thinking and decisions God expects from every believer.